 The beauty of knee-high boots is that they often make you look instantly put together.
 So when you are feeling especially lazy, you can simply throw on a pair of leggings and an oversized sweater or hoodie plus the tall boots for a cozy-chic look.
 This is especially a good way to dress down stiletto boots if you want to wear them during the day.

-“A ‘cool girl’ way of wearing your stiletto boots more casually is to wear a hoodie, with an oversized motto leather jacket, a pair of jeans, and some chunky sunglasses with a side body bag,” says Lopez.
+“A ‘cool girl’ way of wearing your stiletto boots more casually is to wear a hoodie, with an oversized motto leather jacket, a pair of jeans, and some chunky sunglasses with a side body bag,” Lopez says.

 When going out at night, knee-high boots pair perfectly with shorter skirts and dresses.
 Tights are optional, depending on the weather.

 Just because you are short and the boot is tall doesn’t mean you can’t wear the shoe.
 When styled correctly, a pair of knee-high boots can make you look taller.
-Like Li says, it’s best to go with a pointed toe style to elongate the legs and don’t shy away from a higher heel.
+Like Li says, it’s best to go with a pointed-toe style to elongate the legs, and don’t shy away from a higher heel.
 While slouchy and wide-leg boots are currently in, they can overwhelm the petite frame, so a sleek, tight shaft might be a better fit.
-Also, remember to check the shaft height and try to find one under 15.5 inches.
+Also, remember to check the shaft height and aim for a style with one under 15.5 inches.

 Depending on the boot and your outfit, you might find the shaft slipping down as you wear it throughout the day.
 Thankfully, there are some simple ways to keep your boots up.